mwgribben/abc-of-chairmanship/9_committees.markdown

 1. general discussion usually precedes the moving of a motion;
 2. motions need not necessarily be seconded;
-3. members may speak as often as they can catch the chairman's eye;
+3. members may speak as often as they can catch the chair's eye;
 4. members may remain seated when speaking.

-### Signalling the chairman
+### Signalling the chair

-A member wishing to speak in committee should raise his hand whilst the discussion is proceeding, and so indicate to the chairman that he wishes to speak next.
-Then the chairman puts his name down on a list of speakers.
-If other names are already down, the chairman can signal how many speakers will come before the applicant.
-Then when the member speaking has finished, the chairman can read out the names of those who wish to speak and the order in which they will come.
+A member wishing to speak in committee should raise their hand whilst the discussion is proceeding, and so indicate to the chair that they wish to speak next.
+Then the chair puts their name down on a list of speakers.
+If other names are already down, the chair can signal how many speakers will come before the applicant.
+Then when the member speaking has finished, the chair can read out the names of those who wish to speak and the order in which they will come.

 ### Informality

 But this is not to suggest that the procedure in committees should be too formal.
 In general, procedure in committees is much less formal than in large meetings.
-Members will discuss matters between themselves rather than making formal speeches, and although they should usually avoid interrupting other members when they are speaking, the occasional interjection should not be discouraged by the chairman.
+Members will discuss matters between themselves rather than making formal speeches, and although they should usually avoid interrupting other members when they are speaking, the occasional interjection should not be discouraged by the chair.

 ### Size of committees